 14. Understanding Algeria’s Foreign Policy in the Sahel Abdelkader Abderrahmane

-15. China’s relations with Algeria: A strategic partnership?
-Yahia H. Zoubir & Youcef Hamitouche
+15. China’s Relations with Algeria: A Strategic Partnership?
+Yahia H. Zoubir and Youcef Hamitouche

 16. Transnational Trade and New Types of Entrepreneurs in Algeria Saïd Belguidoum